-The following are parties to the power of attorney document:
+The following are parties to a general power of attorney form:

-Principal — The person who creates the power of attorney, giving the agent power, is called the principal.
-Principals can limit what their agents can do or revoke their powers of attorney legally.
+Principal — The person who creates the power of attorney.
+Principals can limit what their agents can do or revoke their POA forms legally.

 Agent — “Power of attorney” means that someone has been permitted to act on behalf of someone else as an agent.
 Sometimes, the agent may also be called an “attorney-in-fact.”
 Remember that a person with the title “attorney-in-fact” is not necessarily an actual lawyer.

 Power of attorney: A legal instrument that authorizes another person to take legal action on the principal’s behalf.

 Agent or attorney-in-fact: The person who has been delegated authority to make decisions on behalf of another.

 Principal: The person who empowers someone to take his or her place under certain conditions.